michaelrsweet/pappl/CONTRIBUTING.md

 All source files names must be 16 characters or less in length to ensure compatibility with older UNIX filesystems.
-Source files containing functions have an extension of ".c" for C source files.
+Source files containing functions have an extension of ".c" for C files and ".m" for Objective C files.
 All "include" files have an extension of ".h".
 Tabs are set to 8 characters or columns.

 The top of each source file contains a header giving the purpose or nature of the source file and the copyright and licensing notice: